 Skip to main content

 This guide explains how to connect a Neon Postgres database to a PolyScale cache and how to work with Neon branches in conjunction with PolyScale.
-Neon is a Postgres compatible database that can be connected to PolyScale just like any other database.
-Read on for details of working with Neon and PolyScale.
+Neon is a Postgres compatible database.
+Neon offers an integration with PolyScale that allows you to create a PolyScale cache directly from your Neon database.
+A Neon database instance can also be connected to PolyScale just like any other database.
+Read on for details of working with Neon and PolyScale via the integration or directly.

 Neon